pwbh/ymlz/README.md

 }
 ```

-Now in your code you may import and use ymlz, I will be loading the following YAML file:
+Now in your code you may import and use ymlz, I will be loading the following YAML file located in the root of my project under the name `file.yml`:

 ```yml
 first: 500